-The deployment of funds as stated in the "Objects of the Issue" beginning on page 86 of the Prospectus is entirely at the discretion of our management and has not been appraised by any independent agency.
+The deployment of funds as stated in the "Objects of the Issue" beginning on page 86 of the Red Herring Prospectus is entirely at the discretion of our management and has not been appraised by any independent agency.
 Further, the purposes for which the Net Proceeds are to be utilized have not been appraised by an independent entity and are based on our estimates.
 In the event, for whatsoever reason, we are unable to execute our plans, we could have a significant amount of unallocated net proceeds.
 In such a situation, we would have broad discretion in allocating these net proceeds from the Issue without any action or approval of our shareholders.
 In case the assumptions on which these estimates have been made are not correct or they become un-realistic then there will be a variation in the estimates and the actual expenditure incurred which could result in execution delays and have an adverse effect on our operations and profitability.
-The cost estimated by our management are based on their experience, however, we may have to reconsider our estimates or business plans due to changes in underlying factors, some of which are beyond our control, such as interest rate fluctuations, changes in input cost and other financial, operational and technological factors.
+The cost estimates or business plans due to changes in underlying factors, some of which are beyond our control, such as interest rate fluctuations, changes in input cost and other financial, operational and technological factors.
 Accordingly, prospective investors in the issue will need to rely upon our management's judgment with respect to the use of proceeds.
 If we are unable to deploy the proceeds of the issue in a timely or an efficient manner, it may affect our business and results of operations